COBSQL is an integrated preprocessor designed to work with COBOL precompilers supplied by relational database vendors. It is intended for use with:

 COBSQL error messages can be displayed in different languages depending on the setting of the LANG environment variable.
-For full details on NLS and how to set the LANG environment variable, see the chapter Internationalization Support in your Programmer's Guide to Writing Programs.
-For details on the LANG environment variable see the appendix Micro Focus Environment Variables in your Server Express User Guide.
+For full details on NLS and how to set the LANG environment variable, look up "NLS" and "LANG" in the help file index.

 cob -a -v -k sample.pco -C "p(cobsql) cstop cobsqltype==ORACLE"

 cobol example1.pco confirm preprocess(cobsql) cstop csp cobsqltype=sybase preprocess(cp) sy endp;

 cob -a -v -P -k example1.pco -C"p(cobsql) csp CSQLT==syb"